 Q&A: COVID Vaccine for Kids

-The physicians and staff of University of Maryland Children's Hospital understand that parents have a lot of questions about the COVID vaccine now that the Pfizer BioNTech vaccine is available to children age 6 months and up.
+The physicians and staff of University of Maryland Children's Hospital understand that parents have a lot of questions about the COVID vaccine now that the vaccine is available to children age 6 months and up.
 For the most up-to-date recommendations about vaccines and boosters for children, see the Centers for Disease Control's website.